Support from your first day through graduation

 Find a recommender

-The IU Indianapolis Groups Scholars Program uses a network of teachers, counselors, local community leaders, mentors, and ministers throughout Indiana to help identify students who demonstrate promise and a commitment to succeed with the support of this program.
+The IU Indianapolis Groups SSS Program uses a network of teachers, counselors, local community leaders, mentors, and ministers throughout Indiana to help identify students who demonstrate promise and a commitment to succeed with the support of this program.
 All applications must start with a recommendation.

 IU Indianapolis

-Groups Scholars Program
+Groups Student Support Services Program

 Taylor Hall, 2112